LitExtension Blog

 Step 3.
 Perform the full migration

 Once your setup is complete, it's time to initiate a free demo migration.
-This step allows you to transfer up to 20 items per data type (e.g., 20 products, 20 customers) at no cost – a wonderful opportunity to test the waters.
+This step allows you to transfer up to 20 items per data type (e.g., 20 products, 20 customers) at no cost – a wonderful opportunity to test the water.

 litextension-automated-step-3